Analysis | Andrew Cuomo’s cringey apology

 ‘There are many agendas, and there are many motivations at play’

-Cuomo spent a significant portion of his address strongly insinuating this was all motivated by politics.
-It’s not clear what those motivations might be, given his own party in New York was moving toward impeaching him if he didn’t resign.
-(Legislators still might impeach him, my colleagues report, to bar him from ever serving public office in New York.)
+Cuomo spent a significant portion of his address strongly insinuating that this was all motivated by politics.
+It’s not clear what those motivations might be, given that his own party in New York was moving toward impeaching him if he didn’t resign.
+(Legislators still might impeach him, my colleagues report, to bar him from ever serving in public office in New York again.)

-Cuomo may not have been well-liked by lawmakers in his party, but in no state is it politically advantageous for a party to impeach their own leader.
+Cuomo may not have been well-liked by legislators in his party, but in no state is it politically advantageous for a party to impeach its own leader.